-The Ph.D. degree program is college-wide and may be earned through study in any of the departments.
-Engineering research is an inherently interdisciplinary activity; faculty members associated with the Ph.D. degree program are drawn from all departments in the College.
-They represent a wide variety of technical backgrounds and interests.
-The size of the College fosters cooperative research among disciplines.
-The program offers the motivated student an opportunity to acquire the kind of broad-based background in engineering and applied science that is difficult to obtain in more conventional, narrowly-focused, and discipline-specific programs.
-Graduates of this program will have acquired a background in diverse engineering approaches that will make them very effective in their advanced-technology careers in research, academia, or industry
+You can earn your Ph.D. degree in college-wide study in any of the departments.
+Engineering research is an inherently interdisciplinary activity and faculty members associated with the Ph.D. degree program are drawn from all departments in the College.
+The smaller size of the College fosters cooperative research among disciplines in a wide variety of technical backgrounds.
+The program offers the motivated student an opportunity to acquire the kind of broad-based background in engineering and applied science that allows you to follow your specific interests.
+Graduates of this program will have acquired a background in diverse engineering approaches so that you will become effective in your advanced-technology careers in research, academia, or industry.

 Areas of Concentration

 Current faculty research interests determine the possible areas of concentration.
 These include, but are not limited to, the following categories:

 - Advanced/Computer-Aided Manufacturing and Advanced Materials Processing: Students may work in the fields of failure and fracture mechanics, reliability.